Overview of the Assessment

 Average mathematics scale score results are based on the NAEP mathematics scale, which ranges from 0 to 500 for grades 4 and 8 and 0 to 300 for grade 12.
 The 2005 mathematics framework initiated minor changes at grades 4 and 8 and more substantial changes at grade 12.
 This meant that the current trend line could be maintained at the lower grades but a new trend line needed to be established at grade 12.
 For 2009, the grade 12 mathematics framework was updated, adding objectives addressing mathematics content beyond that typically taught in a standard 3-year course of study in high school mathematics.
 Find out how the 2005 and 2009 mathematics frameworks compare to previous frameworks.

 Results of the NAEP mathematics assessment are reported as a composite scale that combines the results of separately-estimated scales for each of the mathematics content areas: (1) number properties and operations, (2) measurement, (3) geometry, (4) data analysis, statistics, and probability, and (5) algebra.
+(Note that measurement and geometry make up one of four content areas at grade 12.)
 Average scale scores are computed for groups of students.
 NAEP does not compute individual student scores.
 In the base year of the trend line, the assessed grades were analyzed together to create a 0-500 cross-grade scale.
-In subsequent years, the data from each grade level were analyzed separately and then linked to the original cross-grade scale established in the base year.
+In subsequent years, the data for grades 4 and 8 were analyzed separately and then linked to the original cross-grade scale established in the base year.
 Comparisons of overall national performance across grade levels on a cross-grade scale are acceptable; however, other types of comparisons or inferences may not be supported by the available information.
 Note that while the scale is cross-grade, the skills tested and the material on the test increase in complexity and difficulty at each higher grade level, so different things are measured at the different grades even though a progression is implied.

 Achievement-level results are presented in terms of mathematics achievement levels as adopted by the National Assessment Governing Board, and are intended to measure how well students' actual achievement matches the achievement desired of them.
 For each grade tested, the Governing Board has adopted three achievement levels: Basic, Proficient, and Advanced.
 For reporting purposes, the achievement-level cut scores are placed on the mathematics scales, resulting in four ranges: below Basic, Basic, Proficient, and Advanced.